jubu02/surfskise/pages/about.md

 ---
 layout: page
-title: About
+title: Om oss
-permalink: "/about/"
+permalink: "/om/"
 image: assets/images/screenshot.png

 ---
 This website is a demonstration to see **Affiliates Jekyll theme** in action.

 The theme is compatible with Github pages.
 This demo is created with Github Pages and hosted with Github.